arismoko/ActionBinderPlus/README.md

    - Assign a target component.
    - Set additional options such as `deactivateOnInteract` and `destroyOnInteract`.

+### Setting up the InputActionManager
+1. Attach the InputActionManager to an empty gameobject or your "player"
+2. The InputActionManager requires a PlayerInput component.
+3. Make sure the PlayerInput component's behaviour is set to invoke unity events.

 ### Binding Actions

 1. Select your `InteractableItem` in the Unity Editor.